-Supporting the Physics, Chemistry, and Mathematics/Computer Science Curricula: PHY 111 and CHE 111 and 221 are required.
+Supporting Physics, Chemistry, and Mathematics/Computer Science Curricula: PHY 111 and CHE 111 and 221 are required for Biology majors.
+Biology majors may not use the CC/NC option for these co-requisites.
+Usually CHE 111 and 211 are taken during the sophomore year; PHY 111 and 112 and CHE 221 and 321 are taken during the junior year.
 Students intending to proceed to a professional or a graduate school should plan to include MAT110 or 111, PHY 112, and CHE 211, 321, and 331 or 361 (depending on interests) in their curriculum.
-Such students are encouraged to consult with an academic advisor or the Chair to plan their course of study.
-Usually CHE 111 and 211 are taken during the sophomore year; PHY 111 and 112 and CHE 221 and 321 are taken during the junior year.
-MAT 112, CSC 111, and a statistics course (MAT 254 or DV3 252) may be important support courses for some biology majors.
+MAT 112, CSC 111, and a statistics course (MAT 254 or DV3 252) may be important support courses for some Biology majors.
+Students are encouraged to consult with an academic advisor or the Chair to determine the appropriate plan of study.

 Comprehensive Exam in Biology: Students must pass a two-day written comprehensive exam in biology.
 On the first day, students write on a series of recent papers from the primary literature, drawing upon the breadth and depth of their knowledge of biology.
 On the second day, they answer a series of questions on specific courses.
-Students must complete BIO 211, 212, 213 and their organismal biology course before the spring of their senior year.
+Students must complete BIO 211, 212, 213 and their organismal biology course on campus before the spring of their senior year.